awsdocs/amazon-api-gateway-developer-guide/doc_source/security_iam_service-with-iam.md

 API Gateway defines its own set of condition keys and also supports using some global condition keys\.
 For a list of API Gateway condition keys, see [Condition Keys for Amazon API Gateway](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_manageamazonapigateway.html#manageamazonapigateway-policy-keys) in the *IAM User Guide*\.
 For information about which actions and resources you can use with a condition key, see [Actions Defined by Amazon API Gateway](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_manageamazonapigateway.html#amazonapigateway-actions-as-permissions)\.

-For information about tagging, including tag\-based access control, see [Tagging your API Gateway resources](apigateway-tagging.md)\.
+For information about tagging, including attribute\-based access control, see [Tagging your API Gateway resources](apigateway-tagging.md)\.

 ### Examples<a name="security_iam_service-with-iam-id-based-policies-examples"></a>